evanbrooks0629/react-mui-calendar/calendar/README.md

     handleClickDay: function
     // When you click on a date, this function returns an object
-    // with the date, month, and year of that day
+    // with the day, month, and year of that day;
+    // e.g. { day, month, year } to destructure
 />
 ```